finom/seemple-examples-and-tutorials/matreshka-array/README.md

 }
 ```

-Also you can use [a bindings parser](https://matreshka.io/#!Matreshka-parseBindings) and declare the item renderer inside the class and don't add any dynamic logic to HTML code.
+Also you can use [a bindings parser](https://matreshka.io/#!Matreshka-parseBindings) which is turned on by default at ``Matreshka.Array`` class and declare the item renderer inside the class and don't define any templates at HTML code.

 ```js
 class Users extends Matreshka.Array {